kmcroft13/box-templates/README.md

 Keeping track of things I want to add in the future!

 ####SHORT TERM
-+ Standardize labels
-  + Widths and padding need to be set with CSS
-+ Allow multiple items to be copied into the same folder (automatically rename)

 ####MID TERM
 + Make existing Templates editable